 Heading home for the holidays can be draining.
-Sensitive conversations about sex, gender and sexuality can lead to awkward moments and potentially hurt feelings.
+Sensitive conversations about sex, gender, and sexuality often pop up, and can lead to awkward moments and potentially hurt feelings.
 If you’re preparing (logistically and/or emotionally) to spend the holidays at home, we have some strategies to help you out:

 Where, when, what, who?
-Emotionally prepare yourself for who you’ll be seeing, when.
-Have an idea of how and when you’ll be leaving, even if that’s just retreating to a private sleeping space.
-Plan also for how to leave if you need to cut your visit short.
+Emotionally prepare yourself for who you’ll be seeing when.
+Have an idea of how and when you can take some space, even if that means just retreating to a private sleeping area.
+Plan, also, for how to leave if you need to cut your visit short.
 It’s okay if that happens!
 Your needs are valid.

-We all have that family member of a different generation, political affiliation, or cultural background who makes a comment that has us cringing.
-For those moments when you’re ready to scream, and you can’t think because you are so mad, we’ve done all the thinking for you:
+We all have that family member of a different generation, political affiliation, or cultural background who makes a comment that leaves us cringing.
+For those moments when you’re ready to scream and you can’t think because you are so mad, we’ve done the thinking for you:

 Grandpa John: I still love Kevin Spacey, Louis CK, and Bill Cosby.

 What you want to say: Those men are trash.

 What you actually say: Personally, I can’t watch their shows anymore without feeling sick.
 And I know a lot of people who feel the same way.
 Do you think that you can separate your moral opinion of a celebrity or comedian from their work?

 Cousin Alex: What Kavanaugh was accused of doing wasn’t that bad!